|By John W. Whitehead at Rutherford.org, April 25, 2017

 Clearly, Trump has not been briefed on the fact that it has never been safer to be a cop in America.
 According to Newsweek, “it’s safer to be a cop than it is to simply live in many U.S. cities… It’s safer to be a cop than it is to live in Baltimore.
 It’s safer to be a cop than it is to be a fisher, logger, pilot, roofer, miner, trucker or taxi driver.
-It’s safer to be a cop today than it’s been in years, decades, or even a century, by some measures.”
+It’s safer to be a cop today than it’s been in years, decades, or even a century, .”

 You know what’s dangerous?

 Being a citizen of the American police state.